-Climbing is a physical sport, but it is also one that can inspire people tremendously through a good book.
-If you are starting to get really psyched about climbing ( or know someone who is and their brithday is coming up), investing in a good climbing book for a read or a great climbing gift is a start.
+Rock climbing is a physical and mentally enduring sport and passion, hence reading a powerful and inspiring climbing book can help fuel the passion.
+If you are starting to get really stoked about any form of rock climbing (or know someone who is and their birthday is coming up), investing in a good climbing book for a read or a climbing gift is a great start.

-There are plenty of climbing books on the market, but we’ve put together the Best Climbing Books so you can get your rock climbing fix even when settling onto the couch to do some reading in winter.
+There are plenty of rock climbing books on the market, but we as fellow outdoor climbers who love to read have put together the Best Climbing Books so you can get your rock climbing fix even when settling onto the couch after a day of climbing to do some reading in the evening.

 What are the Best Climbing Books?